-Ashfield District Council was formed on 1 April 1974 and is an ambitious and enterprising council committed to maintaining and improving services in challenging financial times.
-Focused on our resident's needs and a desire to help shape a positive future for our District, we are improving our performance to ensure we provide value for money.
+Ashfield District Council was formed on 1 April 1974 and is an ambitious and enterprising Council, committed to maintaining and improving services in challenging financial times.
+Focused on our residents’ needs and a desire to help shape a positive future for our District, we are improving our performance to ensure we provide high quality services and value for money.

 Improving the quality of life of Ashfield residents offers a significant challenge and is not one that can be met by the Council on its own.
 We work closely with other agencies to achieve our objectives and we also recognise the need to join up our thinking across the Council.
 We take a Systems Leadership approach to manage complex cases and work with our partners to tackle problems.
-The Police and DWP are co-located with us in our Urban Road Office and we are working closely with the County Council and health colleagues on a range of issues.
+The Police and DWP are co-located with us in our Urban Road Office and we are working closely with the County Council, the Local Enterprise Council and Health Service colleagues on a range of strategic and operational issues.

 Looking to the future the Council will adopt a more enterprising and commercial approach to support additional income generation from a range of sources.
 The Council wants to work more closely with public, private and community groups to secure improvements for our residents.
 Our emerging place brand Discover Ashfield is helping to build a positive coalition of partners seeking to brigade up our assets to ensure we focus on the positive opportunities open to us.

-There is a good working relationship between officers and Members and the new administration is keen to make a difference.
-The Council is based on the Leader and Cabinet Model and the Director of Place and Communities will work closely with the Executive to advise on and implement policy.
+There is a good working relationship between officers and Members and the new Administration is already making a difference.
+The Council is based on the Leader and Cabinet Model and the new Chief Executive will work closely with the Administration to advise on and implement policy.